SPQR tree: Finding 2-vertex cuts

+The number of 2-vertex cuts of G is given by the number of edges in the SPQR tree plus, for every S-node with k vertices, the number of unordered pairs of non-adjacent vertices in the corresponding cycle (i.e., k(k − 3)/2).

 Representing all embeddings of planar graphs

 If a planar graph is 3-connected, it has a unique planar embedding up to the choice of which face is the outer face and of orientation of the embedding: the faces of the embedding are exactly the nonseparating cycles of the graph.
 However, for a planar graph (with labeled vertices and edges) that is 2-connected but not 3-connected, there may be greater freedom in finding a planar embedding.
 Specifically, whenever two nodes in the SPQR tree of the graph are connected by a pair of virtual edges, it is possible to flip the orientation of one of the nodes (replacing it by its mirror image) relative to the other one.
 Additionally, in a P node of the SPQR tree, the different parts of the graph connected to virtual edges of the P node may be arbitrarily permuted.
 All planar representations may be described in this way.